 Carey Price’s case stalls

 Still nothing new regarding the state of health, or rather the state of the knee, of Carey Price.
-Kent Hughes said the 34-year-old goaltender is due to meet with doctors in Montreal at the end of the month, but he doesn’t expect answers about his future to follow.
+Kent Hughes said the 34-year-old goaltender is due to meet with doctors in Montreal at the end of the month, but he doesn’t expect answers regarding his future to follow.

 • Read also: Interest in Pierre-Luc Dubois